hershey890/Pomodoro/README.md

 ```
 ![Usage Gif](./readme_graphic.gif)

 Want to make it more convenient?
-Add the program to your system path for example add `export PATH=$PATH:<path to folder>/Pomodoro` to your `~/.profile` file and use `chmod +x pomodoro.py` (adds execution rights to the file) to call the file directly with `pomodoro.py` from any directory on your machine.
+Add the program to your system path for example add `export PYTHONPATH=$PYTHONPATH:<path to folder>/Pomodoro` to your `~/.profile` file and use `sudo chmod +x pomodoro.py` (adds execution rights to the file) to call the file directly with `pomodoro.py` from any directory on your machine.